Introduction

 }

-An unsuccessful request will give an appropriate 4xx
+An unsuccessful request will give an appropriate 4xx or 5xx HTTP result code,

 and a json document of the following form.
 Any result which is not "OK"